Man to appear in court charged with murder of schoolgirl Olivia Pratt-Korbel | ITV News

 “(The children) are devastated at the loss of their friend, they truly are, but the counselling has definitely helped and we have been so proud of the resilience the children have shown since they’ve been back.”

-Olivia’s funeral was held at St Margaret Mary’s Church in Knotty Ash last month.
+Olivia’s funeral was held at St Margaret Mary’s Church in Knotty Ash in September.

 Pink ties, jackets, scarves and bows were worn by those attending the service after her family asked people to wear a “splash of pink”.